fbpx

 Foresight to avoid a PR crisis

 Media monitoring gives PR teams knowledge.
-The best teams know to share that knowledge with key stakeholders in the organization.
+The best teams know to share that knowledge with critical organizational stakeholders.
 Armed with the latest relevant coverage—including potential sources of tension—leaders can sniff out a potential crisis and side-step it.

 Early PR crisis detection